Tony Pastor: Early career

 Pastor sang for the Union cause throughout the Civil War, then started his own variety show which went on tour for around five months before settling in New York City.
 In 1865, Pastor opened his own theatre, Tony Pastor's Opera House.
 The theater was located on the Bowery in partnership with minstrel show performer, Sam Sharpley, whom he later bought out.
 The same year he organized traveling minstrel troupes who toured the country annually between April and October.
-Although Pastor was referred to as the "Dean of Vaudeville," as mentioned before, he is best known for cleaning up variety acts.
+Although Pastor was referred to as the "Dean of Vaudeville", as mentioned before, he is best known for cleaning up variety acts.
 Pastor was popular with the nearly all-male variety theater audiences; however, he knew that his ticket sales would double if he attracted a female audience.
 Soon he began to produce variety shows, presenting an evening of clean fun that was a distinct alternative to the bawdy shows of the time and more appropriate for middle-class families.
 With shows that appealed to women and children as well as the traditional male audience, his theater and touring companies quickly became popular with the middle classes and were soon being imitated.

 Later career

 In 1874, Pastor moved his company a few blocks to take over Michael Bennett Leavitt's former theater at 585 Broadway.
 The theater district was moving uptown to Union Square, however, and in 1881 Pastor took a lease on the former Germania Theatre on 14th Street in the same building that housed Tammany Hall.
 He alternated his theater's presentations between operettas and family-oriented variety shows, creating what became known as vaudeville.
 Vaudeville was popular with the masses from the 1880s to the 1910s.
 Pastor wanted to capture a mass audience by bringing family entertainment to the middle class.
-In order to do this, Pastor sought out to make vaudeville "respectable."
+In order to do this, Pastor sought out to make vaudeville "respectable".
 He did not sell liquor in his theatre and required a level of decency to his performances which encouraged women and families to attend.

-His theater featured performers such as Ben Harney presenting a new style called "ragtime" as well as other up-and-coming talents such as Weber and Fields, George M. Cohan, Sophie Tucker, Lillian Russell, Buster Keaton, Gus Edwards, Eva Tanguay, Blossom Seeley, Benny Fields, May Irwin and Eddie Leonard.
+His theater featured performers such as Ben Harney presenting a new style called "ragtime" as well as other up-and-coming talents such as Weber and Fields, George M. Cohan, Sophie Tucker, Lillian Russell, Buster Keaton, Gus Edwards, Ella Wesner, Eva Tanguay, Blossom Seeley, Benny Fields, May Irwin and Eddie Leonard.
 Harry S. Sanderson was his business manager from 1878 until 1908.
 The business records from this period are available to researchers.

 In the musical Hello, Dolly!, the song "Put On Your Sunday Clothes" includes the line, "We'll join the Astors at Tony Pastor's".
 It also references seeing "the shows at Delmonico's", which suggests that the character does not really know about upper-class social life in New York.